DFE-Digital/school-leaders-user-experience-prototype/README.md

 docker-compose run --rm --service-ports web
 ```

-This will start the application on `http://localhost:3000`.
+This will start the application on http://localhost:3000 which roots to the Early Career Framework (ECF) page.

 ### Deploy to Heroku

 [TODO: Add deployment steps]

 ## Licence